-Simple tools for listening
+Simple Tools for Listening

-As a first step, conduct simple searches for your municipality on popular search engines and social media sites like YouTube:
+As a first step, conduct simple searches for your municipality on popular search engines and social media sites:

-Tool Purpose and Common Uses Pros and Cons

-Google (or other search engines like Bing and Use the search function to enter key words and view the types of text, images, and videos that are posted about Pro: Free and easily accessible Con: Depending on the name of your municipality, the search terms may return irrelevant web
+Tool Purpose and Common Uses Pros and Cons Google (or other search engines like Bing and Yahoo) Use the search function to enter key words and view the types of text, images, and videos that are posted about your municipality Pro: Free and easily accessible Con: Depending on the name of your municipality, the search terms may return irrelevant web content Social Mention Use the search function to enter key words and view the social media mentions that are posted about your municipality Pro: Free and easily accessible.

-Yahoo) your municipality content

-Tool Purpose and Common Uses Pros and Cons Social Mention Use the search function to enter key words and view the context of remarks posted about your municipality through various social media tools Pro: Free and easily accessible.
 Option for automatic updates delivered to you.
 Con: Search terms may need updating and refining over time.

-Note: If your community has a newspaper with a website where readers can leave comments, it may be useful to see what people are saying about articles that discuss community issues.
+Note: If you community has a newspaper with a website where readers can leave comments, it may be useful to see what people are saying about articles that discuss community issues.

-Other tools for listening
+Other Tools for Listening

-If you'd like to invest a bit more time, there are a number of other tools that can be set up to provide you with ongoing information about the types of content posted about your municipality.
-These examples of common digital tools are listed for your consideration, if appropriate:
+If you'd like to invest a bit more time, there are a number of other tools that can be set up to provide you with ongoing information about the types of content posted about your municipality:

-Tool Purpose and Common Uses Pros and Cons Google Alerts Choose keywords that describe your municipality and/or current projects Google automatically emails you when it locates new content with your chosen keywords Pro: Free and fully automated Con: Search terms may become irrelevant over time and need updating Syndication (RSS) Feeds Receive updates from news sources, blogs, and social networking sites Review updates using an RSS reader, such as Google Reader Pro: Free and fully automated Con: Often blogs and news updates contain articles not relevant to your search TweetDeck, Hoot Suite, Seesmic Software applications that consolidate social media accounts across Twitter, Facebook, WordPress, LinkedIn, Flickr, etc. Pro: Search many social networks for key words Con: Not automated Paid Suites, (Radian 6, Sysomos, Alterian SM2) Complete platform to listen, measure and engage with the public across blogs, forums, social networking sites, wikis, and photo/video sharing sites Pro: Effortless way to monitor entire social web Con: Expensive.
-Upwards of \$600/month Торѕу Tracks content across the Twitterverse and is a good way to find influential Twitter users Pro: Monitor tweets, free.
+Tool Purpose and Common Uses Pros and Cons Google Alerts Choose keywords that describe your municipality and/or current projects Google automatically emails you with new content with your chosen keywords Pro: Free and fully automated Con: Search terms may become irrelevant over time and need updating RSS Feeds (Feedburner, Google Reader, Yahoo Pipes) Receive updates from news sources, blogs, and social networking sites Review updates using an RSS reader, such as Google Reader Pro: Free and fully automated Con: Often blogs and news updates contain articles not relevant to your search Social Media Monitoring (TweetDeck, HootSuite, Seesmic) Software applications that consolidate social media accounts across Twitter, Facebook, WordPress, LinkedIn, Flickr, etc Pro: Search many social networks for key words; some services are free; automated Con: Can result in information overload

+Tool Purpose and Common Uses Pros and Cons Paid Social Media Monitoring (Radian 6, Sysomos, Alterian SM2) Complete platform to listen, measure and engage with the public across blogs, forums, social networking sites, wikis, and photo/video sharing sites Pro: Effortless way to monitor entire social web Con: Expensive.
+Upwards of \$600/month Topsy Tool tracks the flow of content across the Twitterverse and is a good way to find influential Twitter users Pro: Monitor tweets, free.
 Con: Not automated.